Also Known As

 Some features of CGM devices include:

-• A small sensor wire that is inserted beneath the skin of the abdomen or the upper arm and then held in place by a sticky patch for several days (7, 10, or 14) up to 3 months.
+• A small plastic sensor that is inserted beneath the skin of the abdomen (tummy) or the upper arm and then held in place by a sticky patch for several days (7, 10, or 14) up to 3 months.

 • CGM devices may send alerts and have alarms.

-One use of CGM is in conjunction with an insulin pump.
-When you eat and your glucose level rises, your CGM device measures glucose levels.
+Some CGM devices can be used in conjunction with an insulin pump.
+When you eat and your glucose level rises, your CGM device measures your glucose levels.
 Controls in the insulin pump react to this result to deliver insulin.
+This is called a hybrid closed loop system.

 Accordion Title